mchirino89/mchirino89.github.io/_posts/work/2021-02-16-mobileDevelopment.md

 - We spend [so much of our income][debt] on unsatisfying, short-term "happiness" stuff that's almost unreal when we actually figure out where our money is going.
 In case you aren't keen with budgets, start simple: cut on easy to avoid expenditure first such as casual food treat you take everyday -yeah, I'm talking about that $5 coffee from the famous coffee chain with the siren- and holding on for awhile on [mobile gaming expenses][inapp] are good examples for starters.
 - For a quick bootstrap, you might sacrifice mobility over price and start grounded with a [Mac Mini][macmini].
 That's what I used during my internship and besides the occasional hiccup, it worked just fine.
 This will dependen on your patience level.

-My advise on the topic above is to keep your eyes on the price and eventually you'll be able to upgrade to a newer machine that will be paid by earnings produced on the previous one.
+My two cents on the topic above is to keep your eyes on the price and eventually you'll be able to upgrade to a newer machine that will be paid by earnings produced on the previous one.

-## You have to pay ~~taxes~~ developer license
+## You have to pay developer's ~~taxes~~ license

 *Reply: only for real device deploys and eventual distribution on personal projects*